Configurations

 python translator.py -d <spec_path> -g <config_path> -o <output_path>

-This will use the blueprint from <spec_path> but follow the exact build plan from <config_path>, producing a perfect clone and saving it to <output_path>.
+This will use the specification file from <spec_path> but follow the exact configuration from <config_path>, producing a perfect clone and saving it to <output_path>.

 Mixing Determinism with Randomness